Department of Sports Medicine

 This course will build upon the department's musculoskeletal anatomy course (SMD 261) and advance the understanding of other body systems (gastrointestinal, cardiovascular, etc).
 The course will enable students to gain a better appreciation of the structural and functional relationships in the human body and to enable a better understanding of the body in health and disease.

-Pre / Co requisites: SMD 490 requires a prerequisite of SMD 261 with a grade of C or better.
+SMD 490 Prerequisite: Successful completion of SMD 261 with a minimum grade of C.

 Distance education offering may be available.